Hudrolax/pheonix_miner/Readme.txt

    card is shown as “unsupported”.

 -rxboost <n>
-   Memory refresh rate on AMD cards (0 - default values, 1 -
+   Memory refresh rate on AMD cards (0 - default value, 1 - predefined
-   predefined value that should work on most cards, 2 to 100 - increasingly aggressive settings).
+   value that should work on most cards, 2 to 100 - increasingly aggressive settings).
 If you want to fine tune the value, you may run the miner with "-rxboost 1", write down the corresponding "-vmr" values that are showed in the log file, and then use "-vmr" instead with adjusted values.

+-vmdag <n>
+   Reset straps to default during DAG generation (default: 1)

+-mcdag <n>
+   Reset GPU memory clock to default during DAG generation.
+Nvidia only, default: 0 (turned off).
+This may allow you to set higher memory overclock on your Nvidia cards without risking corrupt DAG buffer, which can lead to excessive number of stale shares.

+   Under Linux this option will execute the "daggen.sh" script (if present in the current directory) for each GPU, passing the GPU index as the first argument, and PCIE bus ID as second argument.
+   The miner will then wait for about 7 seconds before starting DAG generation to allow the script enough time to reset the memory overclock.

 General Options